TheBeege/mentor-me/README.md

 # Mentor Me
+Mentor-Me is a simple mentor matchmaking app.
+Users can sign up as a mentor and/or mentee.
+Mentors can list a skill they'd like to mentor in along with their level of expertise in said skill.
+Mentees can search for mentors by skill and level.
+A mentee can submit a request for mentorship upon finding a desired mentor.
+The mentor can then accept or reject the request.
+Upon acceptance, the mentor and mentee will receive each other's contact information.

-This is the front-end for the Mentor Me project, this time using Beego
+This is the front-end for the Mentor Me project, this time using Beego.
+You can find the [API here](https://github.com/TheBeege/mentor-me-api).

 ## Setup
 1. [Install Go](https://golang.org/doc/install)